 If you buy a house in Portugal which is not large enough you may feel without freedom, and contrary to that, if your house in Portugal is too large the maintenance and upkeep may be more than you wish to cope with.

-It is at this stage prior to buying a house in Portugal that you should make an accurate list of all the things you want from your new house so that as well as finding a great house you will at the same time discover a great house that is right for you.
+Prior to buying a house in Portugal you should make an accurate list of all the things you want from your new home and the surrounding neighbourhood.

 Read the Title document